rithika955/IS601-homework2/readme.md

-## Please ignore the calculator and tests directories in the main directory.
-I'm unable to delete these directories.
-## Only consider the files and the directories in the 'projectsetup' directory.
+### Note: All the python files are in projectsetup directory.

 # Project Install Instructions